arciisine/nodesh/README.md

 ```

 #### Exec

+Pipe the entire sequence as input into the command to be executed.
+Allow for args to be
+prepended to the command as needed.
+If the output is specified as 'binary', the generator
+will return a sequence of Buffers, otherwise will return strings

 ```typescript
 exec(cmd: string, args: string[], output: 'line' | 'text'): AsyncGenerator<string>;
 exec(cmd: string, args: string[], output: 'binary'): AsyncGenerator<Buffer>;
 exec(cmd: string, args: string[]): AsyncGenerator<string>;
 exec(cmd: string): AsyncGenerator<string>;
 ```

-Pipe the entire sequence as input into the command to be executed.
-Allow for args to be
-prepended to the command as needed.
-If the output is specified as 'binary', the generator
-will return a sequence of Buffers, otherwise will return strings
+Example
 ```javascript
 '.ts'
   .async